mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 The *RoundRobinRouter* is a practical example of a simple router plugin.
 The RoundRobinRouter is compiled, installed and ran in [section 5.1](#hands-on-example:-roundrobinrouter).
-The source for the router is included in the plugin development package.
+The source for the router is located in the `examples`-folder.

 ## Module categories